About The Fellowship

 The safety of our Fellows is an important priority within Teach For Malaysia.
 Our teams will help to smoothen the transition into the region at the start of the Fellowship by facilitating housing search and organising meetings with important stakeholders in the region.
 We do our best to make you feel safe and at home at soon as possible!

-Unfortunately, the 2022 cohort placement is limited to Sabah and we will not be able to place fellows outside of this region.
-Our recruiters are always open to thought-partner with you before or after starting your application.
+Unfortunately, we ask that candidates be flexible in relocating as placement can be anywhere.
+However, our recruiters are always open to thought-partner with you before or after starting your application.

 After The Fellowship